 - Dividend Yield: 1.42%

-Essential Utilities Inc is one of the largest publicly traded water, wastewater, and natural gas distributors in the United States.
-It is currently serving approximately 5 million people across 10 states (including Pennsylvania, Ohio, North Carolina, Illinois, and Texas) under brands such as Aqua and Peoples.
+Essential Utilities Inc is one of the most significant publicly traded water, wastewater, and natural gas distributors in the United States.
+It serves approximately 5 million people across ten states (including Pennsylvania, Ohio, North Carolina, Illinois, and Texas) under brands such as Aqua and Peoples.

 The company has raised its dividends for the past 29 years.
 In addition, it has paid quarterly dividends consecutively for the past 76 years, making it a contender for the Dividend Champion List.
 So far, the company has maintained earnings-per-shares at a CAGR of around 7.4%, and the company is expected to grow, on average, by 7% annually.